Electronic-Mango/openai-chatgpt-discord-bot/README.md

 All commands work on servers for everyone and in DMs for bot owner.

-* `/start` - starts responding to all messages in current channel
+* `/start` - start responding to all messages in current channel
-* `/quiet_start` - starts responding to all messages in current channel without notifying other users
+* `/quiet_start` - start responding to all messages in current channel without notifying other users
-* `/stop` - stops responding to messages
+* `/stop` - stop responding to messages
+* `/quiet_stop` - stop responding to messages without notifying other users
-* `/restart` - resets current conversation and removes all context, other than system message
+* `/restart` - reset current conversation and removes all context, other than system message
 * `/ask` - ask for specific prompt, can be used in channels which aren't actively monitored
 * `ask` - **message command**, can use specified message as prompt
-* `/prompt set <prompt text>` - sets custom prompt for this channel
+* `/prompt set <prompt text>` - set custom prompt for this channel
-* `/prompt reset` - clears custom prompt for this channel
+* `/prompt reset` - clear custom prompt for this channel
 * `/prompt remove` - remove all prompts, including ones from bot configuration file
 * `/prompt get` - get custom prompt, won't return prompt from configuration file to avoid leaking configuration data to users